RafaelGodoyEbert/JSON-SubLayer/README-en.md

 1.  **Access the project link** (or open `index.html` locally).
 2. Load your media file (Video/Audio) for reference.
 3. Import your subtitle file (`.json`).
-4. Edit using the visual timeline.
+4. Edit through the numbered list or the visual timeline.
+On mobile, drag blocks directly with your finger.
 5. Export in the desired format.

 ## ⌨️ Keyboard Shortcuts